Lance Oppenheim

 Lance Oppenheim (born January 26, 1996) is an American filmmaker, documentarian, and producer.
 His work blends nonfiction storytelling with heightened, cinematic formalism.
-Oppenheim has received critical acclaim for his films Some Kind of Heaven (2020) and Spermworld (2024).
-He is also known for creating the HBO documentary series Ren Faire (2024).
+Oppenheim's documentaries include the films Some Kind of Heaven (2020) about The Villages, Florida, Spermworld (2024), about unregulated sperm donation, and You Can See Everything, about Elizabeth Holmes, which he co-directed with Nathan Fielder.
+He also directed the HBO documentary series Ren Faire (2024), about the Texas Renaissance Festival.
+He made his narrative film debut in 2026 with Primetime.

-Life
+Early life and education

-Oppenheim was born in Fort Lauderdale, Florida, the son of attorneys Roy and Ellen Oppenheim, and raised in Southwest Ranches, Florida.
+Oppenheim was born on January 26, 1996 in Hollywood, Florida, and grew up in Weston, Florida.
 He attended Pine Crest School from 2010 to 2014.
-He graduated from Harvard University in 2019 with a degree in Visual and Environmental Studies.
-At Harvard, Oppenheim studied under filmmakers Ross McElwee, Robb Moss, and Guy Maddin, and lived in Adams House.
+He graduated from Harvard University in 2019 with a bachelor's degree in visual and environmental studies.
+At Harvard, Oppenheim studied with filmmakers Ross McElwee, Robb Moss, and Guy Maddin, and lived in Adams House.

+Jewish identity is seldomly referenced in Oppenheim's films, but he has spoken fondly about its place in his family life, joking that his mother shows affection through worry and criticism.

 Career

 In high school, Oppenheim directed several short documentaries, one of which PBS distributed nationwide.
 He sent documentary pitches to the New York Times Op-Docs' open submission portal, documenting "crazy things happening in [his] backyard", which the Times would "politely reject."

-He broke through to the New York Times while studying at Harvard's undergraduate Visual and Environmental Studies program.
-In college, Oppenheim directed three short documentaries acquired and distributed by The New York Times Op-Docs.
-His short The Happiest Guy in the World, about a long-term cruise passenger Mario Salcedo, premiered at the Tribeca Film Festival in 2018.
+While in college, Oppenheim directed three short documentaries acquired and distributed by The New York Times Op-Docs.
+His short The Happiest Guy in the World, about long-term cruise passenger Mario Salcedo, premiered at the Tribeca Film Festival in 2018.

 Oppenheim directed and produced his debut feature, Some Kind of Heaven, a documentary exploring life inside The Villages, Florida, as part of his undergraduate senior thesis.
-In it, he follows four seniors living in The Villages and how they cope with later adult life.
-The film was produced by filmmaker Darren Aronofsky and The New York Times, one of the paper's first feature-length productions.
-The film premiered at the 2020 Sundance Film Festival and International Film Festival Rotterdam to critical acclaim and was later acquired by Magnolia Pictures.
+In it, he follows four people living in The Villages and how they cope with later adult life.
+The film was produced by filmmaker Darren Aronofsky and The New York Times as one of the paper's first feature-length productions.
+It premiered at the 2020 Sundance Film Festival and International Film Festival Rotterdam to critical acclaim and was later acquired by Magnolia Pictures.
 In 2023, Oppenheim appeared on the Forbes 30 Under 30 list in Hollywood & Entertainment.

-Oppenheim's second film, Spermworld, premiered at the 2024 True/False Film Festival to critical acclaim, and is available on FX, Disney +, and Hulu.
-Film was nominated for Cinema for Peace Dove for Global Health, Technology and Human Enhancement in 2025.
+His second film, Spermworld, premiered at the 2024 True/False Film Festival to critical acclaim, and is available on FX, Disney +, and Hulu.
 In 2024, Oppenheim completed his first television series, Ren Faire.
 The series, produced by HBO and Elara Pictures, premiered at the 2024 South by Southwest Film Festival.

-In 2025, Oppenheim served as a producer on The Python Hunt directed by Xander Robin, produced by Artists Equity.
+In 2025, Oppenheim served as a producer on The Python Hunt, directed by Xander Robin and produced by Artists Equity.

-He is set to make his narrative feature film debut with Primetime, starring Robert Pattinson.
+Oppenheim made his narrative feature film debut with Primetime (2026), starring Robert Pattinson as To Catch a Predator host Chris Hansen.